CodeMaxx/Awesome-Terminal-Commands/README.md

 #### Compressing files to .tar.gz

-`tar -cvzf <tarballname.tar.gz> <item_to_compress_1> <item_to_compress_2>` - used to compress any number of files into a .tar.gz compressed archive.<br>
+`tar -cvzf <tarballname.tar.gz> <item_to_compress_1> [item_to_compress_2]` - used to compress any number of files into a .tar.gz compressed archive.<br>

--tarball.tar.gz: This is the name of the final compressed archive.
+- tarball.tar.gz: This is the name of the final compressed archive.

--x: tar can collect files or extract them. x does the latter.<br>
+`-x`: tar can collect files or extract them. x does the latter.<br>
--c: Collects files to be compressed<br>
+`-c`: Collects files to be compressed<br>
--v: makes tar talk a lot.
+`-v`: makes tar talk a lot.
 Verbose output shows you all the files being extracted.<br>
--z: tells tar to decompress the archive using gzip<br>
+`-z`: tells tar to decompress the archive using gzip<br>
--f: this must be the last flag of the command, and the tar file must be immediately after.
+`-f`: this must be the last flag of the command, and the tar file must be immediately after.
 It tells tar the name and path of the compressed file.

 ##### Process Management